Common wart in Adult

-- Foreign body reactions – May have a history of trauma or inoculation.
+- Foreign body reaction – May have a history of trauma or inoculation.

 - Molluscum contagiosum – Lesions are smooth, dome-shaped papules with a central umbilication.

-- Actinic keratoses – Tend to be scaly erythematous papules in sun-exposed areas of elderly individuals.
+- Actinic keratosis – Tends to be a scaly, erythematous papule on sun-exposed areas of elderly individuals.

 - Lichen planus – Lesions are typically more planar, violaceous, and pruritic.

-- Keratoacanthomas – Have a central keratin crater.
+- Keratoacanthoma – Has a central keratin crater.

 - Squamous cell carcinoma – Can arise in preexisting warts and may be recalcitrant to therapy.